-If your radiators are unbalanced, they will not heat up at the same speed as each other.
-This means some areas of your home will be colder than others.
+If your radiators are unbalanced, they will not heat up at the same speed as each other so it's essential you understand how to balance radiators.

 What Is Radiator Balancing?

 Radiator balancing is the adjustment of your radiator valves to ensure all your radiators heat up at the same speed.

 If you find that your individual radiators have cold spots, this could mean trapped air in the system and you'll need to bleed them.
 If your radiators are cold at the bottom, this could be caused by trapped sludge and you'll need to flush this out.